 You may even want to give some thought to logging in to your loved one’s email account to monitor activity and help the senior discern between actual relationships and scammers.

 JFS Care is here to help with safe, trusted caregivers to provide seniors with the cheerful companionship that alleviates loneliness, isolation, and desperation.
-Contact us online or call us at 213-383-2273 for a free of charge in-home assessment to learn more about our senior care in Burbank and nearby communities.
+Contact us online or call us at 213-383-2273 for a free of charge in-home assessment to learn more about our dementia care in Burbank, CA and nearby communities.